nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a member : `delete_member`

-Deletes the specified member from the CCA system.
+Deletes the specified member from the Hall Pointer.

 Format: `delete_member INDEX`